Use Bronsted-lowry Theory To Explain A Neutralization Reaction

 HCl(aq) + H2O(l) ⇌ H3O+(aq) + Cl-(aq)

 The strength of an acid or a base is often quantified using the acid dissociation constant (Ka) or the base dissociation constant (Kb), respectively.
-A larger Ka value indicates a stronger acid, meaning it readily donates protons.
+Also, a larger Ka value indicates a stronger acid, meaning it readily donates protons.
 A larger Kb value indicates a stronger base, meaning it readily accepts protons.
 For conjugate acid-base pairs, the product of Ka and Kb is equal to the ion product of water (Kw), which is 1.0 x 10-14 at 25°C. This relationship highlights the inverse relationship between the strength of an acid and the strength of its conjugate base.
 A strong acid will have a weak conjugate base, and vice versa.

 CH3COOH(l) + NH3(l) ⇌ NH4+(l) + CH3COO-(l)